Alexander-Barth/ROMS.jl/docs/src/index.md

 ```

 * Copy it to this directory and adapt it.
 Here is a list of changes that I made highlighted with the [diff tool](https://en.wikipedia.org/wiki/Diff_utility#Unified_format).
+The lines in red have been replaced by the lines in green.
+The plus and minus signes indicates also what has been added or removed and the `@@` indicate line numbers.
+These markers do not have to be added manually to the file `build_roms.sh`.

 ```diff
  diff -u /home/abarth/src/roms/ROMS/Bin/build_roms.sh build_roms.sh